jqln-vc/compass-academy/guide/aws_arquitetura.md

 ### Zonas de Disponibilidade (*AZ - Availability Zones*)

+An Availability Zone is a single data center or a group of data centers within a Region.

+Availability Zones are located tens of miles apart from each other.
+This helps them to provide interconnectivity to support the services and applications that run within a Region.

 ### Pontos de Presença (*PoP - Points of Presence*)

 ## Categorias de Serviços